 “I’ll try not to take too much time about me, but I’ll give you a little background on how the board collection came to be.

 First of all, born and raised and still living in Nebraska.
 Married with 2 boys.

-Fast forward to mid to late 90s. eBay came along and I found a whole new world of electric football.
+Fast forward to mid to late 90s. eBay came along, and I found a whole new world of electric football.
 I won an auction for a model 620 grass field.
-Thought it was the same as my 660 but when it arrived I was in awe of the size.
+Thought it was the same as my 660 but when it arrived, I was in awe of the size.
 Never knew there were so many different games.
 Right then I became infatuated with the big boards.
 The best part was I became online friends with the seller.
 Charles Angell (capanther).
 He was my mentor on the vast variety of boards, figures and the history of electric football.
 Got a couple of other boards from him too.
-Most boards came from eBay and I tried to get every different board possible even if it was a variation of one I already had.
-It kinda got out of hand so I finally decided enough was enough.
+Most boards came from eBay, and I tried to get every different board possible even if it was a variation of one, I already had.
+It kind of got out of hand so I finally decided enough was enough.

 Sorry to bore you with my long-windedness but that’s the jist of it.